-- Part I on page 19 describes how to work with the message bindings. - Part II on page 133 describes how to work with the transports. - Part III on page 219 describes how to use other Artix ESB features that are contract driven.
+- Part I describes how to work with the message bindings. - Part II describes how to work with the transports. - Part III describes how to use other Artix ESB features that are contract driven.
 This includes codeset conversion and XSLT.

 The Artix ESB Documentation Library